 - AOI Members receive a 20% discount on an unlimited number of entry fees, applied automatically at the checkout, when logged into a live Member account on the AOI website.
 So AOI Members – login to website with your member account before you enter the awards

 - Click ‘Proceed to Checkout’ and complete the payment form.
+We are currently accepting payment using credit or debit card via Paypal.

 - Once you’ve paid you will receive a confirmation email from The AOI: [email protected] Check your junk/spam folder if you don’t see it in your inbox.